Is Unisium Right for You?

 Want to go beyond “just enough for the exam.”

 You want to handle unfamiliar problems, connect ideas across topics, and still use the physics and math years later.
-The key is to regularly test yourself like an exam: recall from memory, explain steps without looking, then solve timed exam-style problems. -
+The key is to regularly test yourself like an exam: recall from memory, explain steps in worked solutions, then solve timed exam-style problems. -

 Are prepared to answer questions, think, try, fail, and try again.